 One Christmas, I gave my precious Gram a book entitled, Grandmother Remembers.
 It asked questions and had great expanses of lined space for answers.

 She and her daughter, my mother, worked on it together.
 The following Christmas, I received a copy of the finished book.
-Now, her great grandchildren and great-great grandchildren cherish that heirloom and enjoy reading the accounts of her life as a sixteen year old teacher in a one room schoolhouse in northern Minnesota.
+Now, her great grandchildren and great-great grandchildren cherish that heirloom and enjoy reading the accounts of her life as a 16year old teacher in a one-room schoolhouse in northern Minnesota.

 Reading about my grandmother’s life forever changed my impression of her.
 I always loved the way she smelled, her pretty fingernail polish and the mints she brought when she came to visit.